-10 tips to free up storage space on your Android phone or tablet
+12 tips to free up storage space on your Android phone or tablet

 Clear your app cache

 Something you can wipe without any risk is the cache.
-For apps that you don’t use frequently, this is space worth clearing up.
-You can do this individually for each app via Settings > Apps > [Your app] > Clear cache, or Settings > Applications > Application Manager > [Your app] > Storage > Clear cache on a Samsung Galaxy.
+For apps you don’t use frequently, this is space worth clearing up.
+You can do this individually for each app via Settings > Apps > [Your app] > Clear cache.
 There’s also an option that allows you to delete all your cached data at once in Settings > Storage.
 Simply tap Delete after tapping Cached data.

-Some Android devices also allow you to wipe your entire cache partition in the recovery menu.
+Some older Android devices also allow you to wipe your entire cache partition in the recovery menu.
 The instructions vary from model to model, so look yours up.
-If you’re using a Nexus device, turn it off and hold down the Power and Volume down buttons until you see the Android mascot.
+On Nexus devices, the instructions are as follows: Turn it off and hold down the Power and Volume down buttons until you see the Android mascot.
 Then, use Volume down to highlight Recovery mode and Power to select it.
 Press and hold Power and Volume up for three seconds, then let go of Volume up.
 An options menu will then appear, and you can use the volume keys to highlight wipe cache partition and the Power key to select it.
+With the introduction of Android 7.1 Nougat, Google did away with the cache partition.

 Stream music, movies, and other content